The Evolution of Attention

 5.1.4 The Optic Tectum in Fish

-Optic tectum The optic tectum or superior colliculus (in mammals) helps the eyes to track objects, and controls blinking, pupillary, and head-turning reflexes.
+Superior colliculus The superior colliculus or optic tectum (in non-mammals) helps the eyes to track objects, and controls blinking, pupillary, and head-turning reflexes.

 5.1.5 The Thalamus in Fish

-Fish also developed the thalamus, an organ to combine and pre-process different sources of sensory information into a coherent whole before relaying it to other parts of the brain.
-One example is what we have discussed in Chapter 5.3.3 about how the brain integrates the information from the red, green, and blue cone cells in the retina into colors.
+The thalamus combines and pre-processes different sources of sensory information into a coherent whole before relaying it to other parts of the brain.
+On the evolutionary timeline, it also first appears in fish.
+In humans, an example for its ability to integrate information is the translation of the signals from the red, green, and blue cone cells in the retina into colors.
 While further processing takes place in the neocortex, the first part responsible for this color encoding is the lateral geniculate nucleus (or LGN).
 Another example is integration of visual and auditory signals.
-If you hear a sound slightly to your left, the auditory system communicates this information to, among other parts of the brain, the visual system (through the LGN, McAlonan et al. ).
+As visible movements and sounds are often correlated, the LGN can help to turn the eyes toward the moving entity using auditory information in addition to the sense data from the eyes [McAlonan et al., 2006].
 It is also involved in a number of image pre-processing tasks.
 For example, it provides a three-dimensional model of the environment by combining the information from the left and right eyes.

 5.1.6 The Basal Ganglia in Fish

 The basal ganglia is thought to originate from the need to arbitrate between different courses of motor neuron activation.
-It identifies the “best” among several possibly contradicting courses of actions.
-Rules determine what “best” in the context means.
+It identifies the “best” among several possibly contradicting courses of action.
+Rules determine what “best” means in a particular context.
 With the analogy of the neural committee, the motor program with the most votes from the committee gets selected to be executed.

 5.1.7 The Amygdala in Fish